Legislators Take Aim At Star Wars Battlefront II, EA Over 'Gambling In Games' - Slashdot

 All the while game developers are quietly giggling to themselves because they don't keep making these things at a loss . . . . .

+$60 is not a bad price if you're going to get hundreds of hours out of the game.
+But it's an outrageous price for 10 hours of gameplay.

 Re:Gambling in Mass Effect too.
-(Score:2)
+(Score:4, Interesting)

 You apparently don't know what gambling is.